ethan2-0/Terraria/README.md

 	<li>When you go outside of the generated world, the game becomes much laggier.</li>
 	<li>Recepies with more than one ingredient render weirdly</li>
 	<li>Recepies with outputs of items with long names render weirdly</li>
+	<li>If you place a torch inside of the area of another torch, sometimes it makes the other torch inoperable until another lighting update (and, even then, it doesn't always work).
 </ul>
 Copyright (c) 2014 ethan20.
 All rights reserved.